Zemasterkrom/zemasterkrom/RESPONSIVE.md

 #### Responsive & adaptive theming with `<picture>`

 > [!NOTE]
-> Color scheme selection will be based on the GitHub user UI settings.
+> Color theme selection will depend on two factors:
+> - If the user is logged in, the color theme defined in the GitHub user settings will be used.
+> - If the user is not logged in, the browser / operating system color theme will be used.

 - Use `<picture>` with `<source>` elements to provide multiple resolutions and theme variants.
   - Serve **different resolutions** via `media` queries (e.g., `(max-width: 600px)`).